malariagen/Pf6plus/README.md

 #### Running Jupyter

 To launch the notebooks on your own computer you will need to have Jupyter installed.
-If you don't have this already you can install it using `pip` with the following command:
+If you don't have this already, you can install it using `pip` with the following command:

 ```
 pip3 install jupyter